 Stockholm City Hall

 A major landmark in Stockholm, the City Hall is located on Kungsholmen.
-Expats who are interested in architecture will appreciate this building’s practical red brick exterior, the three golden crowns on top of its tower, and its Art Nouveau interior with a vaulted ceiling.
+Expats who are interested in architecture will appreciate this building’s practical red-brick exterior, the three golden crowns on top of its tower, and its Art Nouveau interior with its vaulted ceiling.
 Expats looking for a spectacular view of Stockholm will find it at the top of City Hall’s tower.